-Due to a limitation in earlier versions of Cisco IOS, Cisco recommended configuring an MTP because it was required for call flows in which the first agent consulted and was queued and then completed the transfer before connecting to a second agent.
+Due to a limitation in earlier versions of Cisco IOS, configuring an MTP was required for call flows in which the first agent consulted and was queued and then completed the transfer before connecting to a second agent.
 This limitation no longer applies, and MTP configuration is not required on SIP trunks if you are running the latest versions of Cisco IOS.
-Consult the Cisco Unified CVP 9.0(1) Release Notes for details about this limitation.
+See the Cisco Unified Customer Voice Portal Release Notes for details about this limitation.
 Also note that there are certain situations where MTP usage can still be allocated dynamically (for example, when there is a SIP DTMF capability mismatch).